The Canterbury Tales: Text

-Even the oldest surviving manuscripts of the Tales are not Chaucer's originals.
-The very oldest is probably MS Peniarth 392 D (called "Hengwrt"), written by a scribe shortly after Chaucer's death.
-Another famous example is the Ellesmere Manuscript, a manuscript handwritten by one person with illustrations by several illustrators; the tales are put in an order that many later editors have followed for centuries.Cooper, 8.
+There are no manuscripts of the Canterbury Tales surviving in Chaucer's own hand.
+The two earliest known manuscripts, which both appear to have been copied by the same scribe, are MS Peniarth 392 D (called "Hengwrt"), and the Ellesmere Manuscript, a deluxe, illustrated manuscript.
+Until the 1940s, scholars tended to prefer the Ellesmere manuscript as closer to Chaucer's intentions; following John M. Manly and Edith Rickert, scholars increasingly favoured Hengwrt.
 The first version of The Canterbury Tales to be published in print was William Caxton's 1476 edition.
+It was one of the first books to be printed by Caxton, the first person in England to print books using a printing press.
 Only 10 copies of this edition are known to exist, including one held by the British Library and one held by the Folger Shakespeare Library.

-In 2004, Linne Mooney claimed that she was able to identify the scrivener who worked for Chaucer as an Adam Pinkhurst.
-Mooney, then a professor at the University of Maine and a visiting fellow at Corpus Christi College, Cambridge, said she could match Pinkhurst's oath in the Scriveners' Common Paper to the handwriting in the Hengwrt manuscript, which she theorized might have been transcribed from Chaucer's working copy.
-Ezard, John (20 July 2004).
-"The scrivener's tale: how Chaucer's sloppy copyist was unmasked after 600 years".
-The Guardian.
-Although this identification has been generally accepted, some scholars have expressed doubts.
+The copyist of the Hengwrt and Ellesmere manuscripts has been identified as a scrivener named Adam Pinkhurst.
+Since a poem, apparently by Chaucer, identifies his scribe as a man named "Adam", this has led to the hypothesis that the scribe who copied these two important manuscripts worked with Chaucer and knew him personally.
+This identification has been the subject of much controversy in the field of Middle English palaeography, though it is widely accepted as plausible.

 Order

-There is no consensus as to whether or not a complete version of the Tales exists, and also no consensus regarding Chaucer's intended order of the stories.Pearsall, 14–15.
+There is no consensus as to whether a complete version of the Tales exists, and also no consensus regarding Chaucer's intended order of the stories.Pearsall, 14–15.
 Textual and manuscript clues have been adduced to support the two most popular modern methods of ordering the tales.

 Some scholarly editions divide the Tales into ten "Fragments".
 The tales that make up a Fragment are closely related and contain internal indications of their order of presentation, usually with one character speaking to and then stepping aside for another character.
 However, between Fragments, the connection is less obvious.
 Consequently, there are several possible orders; the one most frequently seen in modern editions follows the numbering of the Fragments (ultimately based on the Ellesmere order).

-Victorians frequently used the nine "Groups", which was the order used by Walter William Skeat whose edition Chaucer: Complete Works was used by Oxford University Press for most of the twentieth century, but this order is currently seldom followed.
+In the Victorian era, it was common to use the nine "Groups" identified by F. J. Furnivall (1868) under the auspices of the Chaucer Society (which Furnivall himself had founded).
+For example, Walter William Skeat followed this ordering in his Chaucer: Complete Works, which was used by Oxford University Press for most of the twentieth century.
+However, Furnivall's ordering is seldom followed today; the position of its "Group C" matches none of the extant manuscripts, its only raison d'etre being that Furnivall did not consider the three tales in Group D "sufficient for the 10 miles between Rochester and Sittingbourne."

 An alternative ordering (seen in the early 15th-century manuscript Harley MS. 7334) places Fragment VIII before VI.
 Fragments I and II almost always follow each other, just as VI and VII, IX and X do in the oldest manuscripts.
 Fragments IV and V, by contrast, vary in location from manuscript to manuscript.